 Hopefully this is the year when we will finally present Vortex Room in Utrecht May 7th-8th @ Dutch Harp Festival.
 Due to the pandemic we have postponed our performance the last two years.
 We loved taking part in the digital festival of 2021 and are crossing our fingers that it will be possible to take part physically this year; so we can build our installation at Tivoli Vredensburg.
 Hope you are able to join us in an unforgettable 3D sound experience.

-We are happy to announce the launching of the newly established Permatrio in June 2022.
+We are happy to announce the launch of the newly established Permatrio in October 2022.
 Four composers have been asked to compose for our trio and we are really looking forward to presenting their music to our audience.
-More info about the concerts in June will be coming shortly.
+More info about the concerts in October will be coming shortly.
 Please contact us for bookings or more info about the project.

 Jan Martin Smørdahl: Flokk (working title), for voice, harp, percussion and electronics (2022)